 Let’s have a look at what it does.

-develop essay writing confidence before the HSC exams with the Matrix+ English HSC Prep Course!
+Develop essay writing confidence before the HSC exams with our Year 12 English Matrix Course!
 Learn more.

 The thesis is the foundation of your essay.
 It structures your argument.
 Having a good thesis is essential to getting a band six result, regardless of what module or level of English you are doing.